vchan2/vchan2.github.io/2022APCalculusBC.md

   * Find the arc length of a curve.
 -->

-Unit 7 test is scheduled for the exam centre, starting December 16.
+Unit 7 test is scheduled for after the break.
 You should be proficient in all material contained in Unit 7.
 More precisely, you should be able to:
   * Model and verify solutions to a differential equation
   * Sketch slope fields
   * Reason with slope fields